Spring Maintenance for Senior Safety

 Being candid about your concerns for your parent’s safety and the state of their property can allow for an open discussion to develop a plan together to decide what steps to take next.

-When the responsibilities of maintaining a home get to be too much for your parent, it may be time to consider downsizing to a smaller property, an apartment, or moving to a retirement community where home maintenance would no longer be a concern.
+When the responsibilities of maintaining a home get to be too much for your parent, it may be time to consider downsizing to an apartment or moving to a retirement or senior living community where home maintenance would no longer be a concern.

 Spring doesn’t have to be a point of worry for children of senior parents.
 Rest assured that services are available to assist seniors with tasks; and with the support of family, friends and neighbors, spring maintenance can be a pleasurable experience for all.

-What tips do you have to ease the stress of spring cleaning?
+What senior safety tips do you have to ease the stress of spring cleaning?
 We’d love to hear from you in the comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.